 Coworking spaces are unique in their role as hubs for all types of professionals and freelancers to gather.
-In 2019, there were around 19,000 coworking spaces around the world.
+In 2023, there will be around 34,618 coworking spaces around the world.

 Even though their role on the market is self-explanatory, coworking hubs can differentiate themselves from others by introducing branded marketing content to raise awareness and attract more talent.
-Globally, there are more than 3 million coworkers, which means that the market is getting more competitive and differentiation becomes key.
+Globally, there are more than 3 million coworkers, which means that the market is getting more competitive, and differentiation has become key.

 That being said, building a brand and creating a high-performing brand content strategy for your coworking space should be a priority as it can significantly boost its appeal on the open market.
 With that, let’s take a look at several tried-and-tested guidelines on how to create brand content for your coworking space to ensure its continued long-term growth.

 Many coworking business owners wonder whether it’s valuable to advertise coworking as a concept if the freelance/small start-up market is already well-acquainted with it.

 Well, marketing and promotion always have the potential to boost your sales, but as a coworking space which exists in an industry that's already more developed than just 5 years ago, you can stop talking about what a coworking space is and start talking about what it can offer to its users.

 A single, unified style guide for your coworking business will show your users and visitors that you’re professional and organized.
 It also serves to set clear instructions for anyone who comes onboard and gets the task of producing content.

 Developing a brand style guide is crucial in long-term SEO and content strategy planning.
 Before you start publishing any type of content, you need to make sure that it’s “on brand” and that it serves your ultimate marketing goal (brand awareness, conversions, sign-ups, etc.)